Free-Standing vs In-Wall Mounting: Directivity Considerations

 For stable directivity, the wavefront must detach and radiate freely into half-space at the appropriate frequency.

-This is achieved by using absorptive or porous materials around the horn and drivers, providing an acoustic impedance close to that of air.
+This is achieved by using absorptive or porous materials around the horn and a relatively thin woofer enclosure, providing an acoustic impedance closer to that of air.

 Such treatment suppresses lateral wave propagation and evanescent components, leaving only the main propagating wave to define directivity.

-If this cannot be achieved, a free-standing configuration respecting proper baffle dimensions will generally yield better results, as the idea of the room or wall acting as an extension of the horn is illusory.
+If this cannot be achieved, a free-standing configuration respecting proper baffle dimensions will generally yield better results, as the room or wall cannot reliably act as a horn except in the very low frequency range.

 Conclusion